clibs/clib/BEST_PRACTICE.md

 requiers more then one command to install it, like need to run `./configure`, before `make`, then do this: `"install": "./configure && make && make install"`). `"uninstall"` is the command to uninstall your project, more on that later.

+***NOTE:** Make sure you have a relese as the same version in your `package.json` file, otherwise the download will fail.
+If you allwasy want your package at the latest version, then put `master` as your version.*

 ## Making your own libraries: